- What are my Options if I am a Settlement Class Member?

 - What is this Lawsuit about?

 The Court has not decided whether any Defendant violated any laws.
-This website is not an opinion by the Court about whether the Plaintiffs or Defendants are right.
+This website is not an opinion by the court about whether the Plaintiffs or Defendants are right.

 - Why is there a settlement?